Trial of Patrick Eugene Prendergast: November 6 session (presided by Judge Dunne), granting of a continuance

 State's Attorney Kern strongly objected to the defense's request for a month-long continuance until December 4.
 He conceded that he would be amenable to what he considered a reasonable length of continuance, suggesting two weeks.
 After Judge Dunne offered to meet both sides halfway with a three week continuance until November 27, the state acquiesced.

-In addition to the granting of a continuance, the brief session also saw the defense give unofficial indication that it intended to argue an defense of insanity.
+In addition to the granting of a continuance, the brief session also saw the defense give unofficial indication that it intended to argue a defense of insanity.
 When the two sides were arguing about a potential continuance, State's Attorney Kern had suggested, "I presume Prendergast's defense is insanity; it's either that or nothing," to which Wade interjected with the answer, "It's insanity".

 Many who had hoped to catch a glimpse of the hearing had heeded speculation that it was going to be held at the City–County Building in the city's downtown.
 A large crowd gathered at that building in hopes of catching a glimpse of the defendant.
 The speculation that the hearing would be held at the City–County Building was fueled by Dunne having days earlier heard other cases in a courtroom at that building.
 However, the November 6 hearing of the Prendergast trial was instead held in a court room on the city's North Side, leaving the curious crowd of onlookers that had gathered downtown disappointed.